nippur72/PolymerTS/README.md

 ## @behavior(className) <a name="behavior"></a>

-Incorporates behaviors from another element (defined with PolymerTS).
+Incorporates behaviors from another object.

-A behavior is firstly defined in a separate class, declaring it normally as any other Polymer element, and then its behaviors are "imported" with the `@behavior` decorator.
+The object can be either a class (not necessarily a PolymerTS element) or a plain JavaScript object.

 The `@behavior` decorator can decorate the `class` keyword or it can be put within the class itself.